Signs of a Failing Timing Belt: What to Watch For

 What Does a Failed Timing Belt Sound Like?

-Just before the belt snaps, some drivers report a high-pitched squealing sound from the front of the engine, followed by the engine cutting off entirely.
-On an interference engine, you may also hear a loud bang or grinding noise as pistons contact open valves.
-After that point the engine will not restart and will require major internal repair.
+Just before the belt snaps, some drivers report a high-pitched squeal from the front of the engine, then the engine cuts off entirely.
+On an interference engine, a bang or grinding sound follows as pistons hit open valves.
+After that the engine will not restart.
+Internal repair typically starts at $2,000 and can exceed $5,000 depending on how much damage the collision caused.

 How Often Should You Check the Belt?